Rhoicissus tomentosa: Distribution

 The Cape grape can be found throughout the wetter regions of southern Africa, from the forests on the eastern slopes of Table Mountain, eastwards throughout the coastal afro-temperate forests of South Africa (Cape Provinces, KwaZulu-Natal, Northern Provinces) and then on to Zimbabwe and Malawi.

-Growing Rhoicissus tomentosa
+Cultivation

 A very attractive and easy-to-grow creeper for gardening.
-Its even, multi-coloured, evergreen foliage is particularly attractive and ornamental, and it makes a good local alternative to ivy for African gardens.
+Its even, multi-coloured, evergreen foliage makes a good local alternative to ivy for African gardens.
 It can also be grown in the shade (and even indoors) as well as in the open sun.
 It can be used as a groundcover in shady areas; it can be planted to grow up walls like ivy (although it requires a trellis of some sort for its tendrils to hold onto); it readily climbs up and over a fence to form a screen or hedge; and it can even be used to make wire-basket topiaries.

-The Cape Grape can easily be grown from seed, although cuttings can also be rooted.
+It can easily be grown from seed, although cuttings can also be rooted.